-Innovators and entrepreneurs share many of the same traits—including the ability to question the status quo and experiment—but not all innovators are successful entrepreneurs.
-In this case study, an initial failure gave an online news startup founder another chance to reevaluate, plan and relaunch, addressing her early mistakes to make the leap from innovator to entrepreneur.
-Andaiye Taylor discovered that she had a passion for reporting stories about her hometown, Newark, N.J. while earning her master’s degree in journalism at Columbia University.
+While earning her master’s degree in journalism at Columbia University, Andaiye Taylor discovered that she had a passion for reporting stories about her hometown, Newark, N.J.
 In 2013, she launched Brick City Live, an online news startup that quickly won awards and community acclaim.
 The experience took such a toll on its founder that she nearly shut it down.
-Here is what she discovered during that process, and why she’s now on track to increase year-over-year revenue fivefold.
+Here is what she discovered and why she is still in business.

 “Guess I have to quit.”